quang-do-se/spring-cert/09-spring-boot-basics.md

 Some advantages of using Spring Boot are:

-- Automatic configuration of “sensible defaults” reducing boilerplate configuration.
+- Automatic configuration of "sensible defaults" reducing boilerplate configuration.
 Configuration adapted to dependencies on the classpath so that, for example, if a HSQLDB dependency is available on the class path, then a data-source bean connecting to an in-memory HSQLDB database is created.

 - Enabling getting started quickly developing an application.
 This is related to the previous step.